Stochastic modeling of gene expression: application of ensembles of trajectories: Mathematical preliminaries

 We start with the micro-canonical ensemble of configurations defined for an isolated system with fixed energy $E$.
 The constraint of fixed energy means that every member of the micro-canonical ensemble has the same energy.
-It is exactly because of this constraint that calculating the conditional probability of being in $c$ given that $E$ is fixed $P(c\vert E)$ is difficult.
-Quite similarly, we can consider an ensemble of trajectories, defined between an initial time $0$ and a final time $t$ (called the observation time which is assumed to be very long), with a constraint on the value of a given dynamical observable over the trajectories.
+It is exactly because of this constraint that calculating the conditional probability of being in $c$ given that $E$ is fixed $P(c\vert E)$ might be difficult.
+Similarly, but not on the same footing, we can consider an ensemble of trajectories, defined between an initial time $0$ and a final time $t$ (called the observation time which is assumed to be very long), with a constraint on the value of a given dynamical observable over the trajectories.
 This ensemble contains those trajectories, among all possible trajectories, for which the value of that observable is fixed along the trajectory~\cite{G1order,TCh15,HSch07}.

 We can also consider an ensemble of trajectories assuming that the average value of a given dynamical observable is constant during the observation time~\cite{Ltraj,HSch07}.
 This is similar to the canonical ensemble of configurations in the traditional statistical mechanics where the probability of being in a configuration is calculated at fixed temperature (i.e. the average value of the energy is fixed).
 This can be achieved by multiplying the probabilities in the micro-canonical ensemble by $e^{-\beta H(c)}$ in which $H(c)$ is the Hamiltonian of the system while being in the configuration $c$.
 As the temperature is varied, the average energy is changed.
 Calculating the average value of any observables in this canonical ensemble of energy gives the typical value of those observables under fixed temperature.
-For the ensemble of trajectories this can be formulated as follows: We multiply the probability of taking the trajectory $\cal C$, denoted by $P[{\cal C}]$, by $e^{-s{\cal A}_t[{\cal C}]}$ in which ${\cal A}_t$ is a time-extensive dynamical observable explained before.
+For the ensemble of trajectories this can be formulated as follows: We multiply the probability of taking the trajectory $\cal C$, denoted by $P[{\cal C}]$, by $e^{-s{\cal A}_t[{\cal C}]}$ in which ${\cal A}_t$ is a time-extensive dynamical observable explained before. $s$ is a Mathematical biasing field conjugated to $\mathcal{A}_t$, analogous to parameter $\beta$ in traditional statistical physics.
 The ensemble average of a dynamical observable, say ${\cal O}_t[{\cal C}]$, which is a functional of $\cal C$ is given by